 We have seen that many other Hispanic adults around our students get inspired to educate themselves.
 As our students reach their goals, their spirits and confidence rise.
 For our graduates, the dream of a college education now becomes reachable.
 When those in need improve their lives and have hope, we are all better off.
 We can change a community a student at a time.
 Be part of this change.
 Please consider donating to our program.

 Centro Hispano Marista offers preparation for the GED® accreditation for young Hispanic adults who seek academic growth.
-Our GED® classes are held on the Marist School campus, located at 3790 Ashford-Dunwoody Road NE, Atlanta, GA 30319, every Tuesday from 7 to 9 pm, from September to May.
+Our GED® classes were held on the Marist School campus, located at 3790 Ashford-Dunwoody Road NE, Atlanta, GA 30319, every Tuesday from 7 to 9 pm, from September to May.
+With the pandemic, we offer the same classes but online throughout the year.

-Most students are enrolled at the beginning of the academic year, but some students may enroll in the spring depending on class capacity.
 Classes are provided to pass the official GED® test in the state of Georgia, in either Spanish or English.
 Passing the GED® examination certifies that the tester has an equivalent for an American High School education.
+The state of Georgia issues their diploma after passing all their tests.

 The number and level of classes required and the estimated time to graduate is based on student placement tests, post-tests and GED Ready® test results.
 Many of our students receive a registration and enrollment letter, but only after they have demonstrated their commitment to complete the GED® program.
 This letter is provided to students after one semester of their continued attendance.

 The program has demonstrated its effectiveness in preparing adult learners to pass the GED® exams.
-We had 63 graduates in our 2016 December Graduation Ceremony and 83 this past December 2017.
+We have had graduations that ranges between 46 to 83 graduates per year since in our 2016.
 These great achievements are the result of the team effort of teachers, tutors, subs, volunteers, students, our leadership team, and our sponsors.

 We want this program to keep running and we need your help.
 Your donations can help us better serve and prepare our students.
 We need your contributions to sustain and build our program, to reach more deserving young Hispanics, and to increase graduation rates in our community.